am1ru1/nextjs-base/README.md

 2. Yarn locked and no npm
 3. Configured ESLint to extend eslint:recommended and next
 4. Prettier configured
 5. Husky git hooks.
-Prepared install for Yarn Prepare.
+Prepared install through Yarn Prepare.
 6. Git Pre-commit with Lint
 7. Git Pre-push with Build
 8. Git commit-msg Lint with @commitlint/config-conventional.
 Refer to commitlint.config.js for accepted commit subjects.
 9. VScode configured with Prettier and NextJS debug settings.
 Install https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode.
+10. Directory structure with components and lib

 To consider for your own customization

-1. Use Tailwind
+1. Use Tailwind/MantineUI
 2. Use Storybook.
 Then ESlint to extend "plugin:storybook/recommended".

 ## Getting Started